Skip to Main Content

 Post-graduate year 4

-There are four 3-month rotations in the PGY-4 year.
-Residents start at Virginia Mason for a rotation specifically focused on FPMRS*, prosthetics, and urinary diversions, where they will gain exposure to male and female voiding dysfunction and pelvic floor reconstruction, neurourology, prosthetics (including inflatable penile prostheses and artificial urinary sphincters), and urinary diversions of all types.
+There are four 3-month rotations in the PGY4 year.
+Residents start at Virginia Mason for a rotation specifically focused on FPMRS, prosthetics, and genitourinary reconstruction, where they will gain exposure to male and female voiding dysfunction and pelvic floor reconstruction, neurourology, prosthetics (including inflatable penile prostheses and artificial urinary sphincters).

 The second R4 rotation is at Tacoma General Hospital (~35 miles from Virginia Mason), where residents gain exposure to acute care/trauma and oncology.
-This rotation is highly valued by the residents and again there is an additional financial stipend for local housing support.
+This rotation is highly valued by the residents for the significant robotic surgery volume, and again there is an additional financial stipend for local housing support.

 The residents then return for their final 3 months of pediatric urology at Swedish Medical Center, this time as senior residents.
-Following that, they complete the R4 year with an additional 3 months at Tacoma General.
+Following that, they complete the R4 year with an additional 3 months at Tacoma General, where their robotic surgery skills are further refined.

 pgy4